thoughtbot/kumade/README.md

 ## Misc Features

 Want to run a task before bundling your assets on deploy?
-In your rails app's rake tasks, drop in:
+In your Rails app's rake tasks, drop in:

 ``` ruby
 namespace :kumade do